o3de/o3de.org/content/docs-snapshot/welcomeguide/wg-welcome.md

  [Create with Amazon Lumberyard](wg-create-intro.md) \- A quick introduction to Lumberyard’s workflows and core tools\.

+ [Get started with Amazon Lumberyard tutorials](wg-getstarted.md) \- Step\-by\-step tutorials to get you hands\-on experience with Lumberyard’s workflows and core tools\.

- [Additional Lumberyard resources](wg-resources-intro.md) \- Links to video tutorials, documentation, and Lumberyard online communities\.
+ [Additional Lumberyard Resources](wg-resources-intro.md) \- Links to video tutorials, documentation, and Lumberyard online communities\.